hvianna/audioMotion-analyzer/readme.md

 `boolean toggleLeds( [ boolean ] )`

 Toggles LED display effect.
-If no argument provided, inverts the current status.
-Returns the status after the change.
+If no argument provided, inverts its current status.
+Returns the resulting status.

 `boolean togglePeaks( [ boolean ] )`

 Toggles the display of amplitude peaks for each frequency.
-If no argument provided, inverts the current status.
-Returns the status after the change.
+If no argument provided, inverts its current status.
+Returns the resulting status.

 `boolean toggleScale ( [ boolean ] )`

 Toggles display of frequency scale in the X axis.
-If no argument provided, inverts the current status.
-Returns the status after the change.
+If no argument provided, inverts its current status.
+Returns the resulting status.

-`connectAudio( element )`

-Connect an [HTML audio element](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement) to the analyzer.
-Returns a [MediaElementAudioSourceNode](https://developer.mozilla.org/en-US/docs/Web/API/MediaElementAudioSourceNode) which can be used for later disconnection.

-`start()`
+`boolean toggleAnalyzer( [ boolean ] )`

-Starts canvas animation.
-Animation is started by default on `create()`, unless you specify `start: false` in the options.
+Starts or stops the analyzer and returns the resulting status.
+The analyzer is started by default on `create()`, unless you specify `start: false` in the options.

-`stop()`

-Stops canvas animation.